MEHColeman/shoreditch/_posts/2022-01-22-example-configuration-cv.md

 For my CV page, I switch ON the details section, but switch OFF the navigation section.
 This is because I want the extra contact details to be displayed on my CV, but I want that page to stand alone, independent of the rest of the blog, so it is better without the blog navigation section.
+So, I end up with a sidebar looking like the one on this page.

 You can specify a different sidebar configuration per page by specifying your requirements in the page's front matter.